EddyVerbruggen/Calendar-PhoneGap-Plugin/README.md

   // delete an event, as above, but for a specific calendar (iOS only) window.plugins.calendar.deleteEventFromNamedCalendar(newTitle,eventLocation,notes,startDate,endDate,calendarName,success,error);

+  // delete an event by id.
+If the event has recurring instances, all will be deleted unless `fromDate` is specified, which will delete from that date onward. (iOS and android only) window.plugins.calendar.deleteEventById(id,fromDate,success,error);

   // open the calendar app (added in 4.2.8):
   // - open it at 'today'